-My name is J Ross who is a 41 year old disabled disability activist.
-I am a part time Augmentative and Assistive Communication (AAC) user as well and I am Autistic.
-Being a part time AAC user does not mean I am treated less than, it does not mean I use it all the time, it just means I know when I need to talk and when I need to type to speak.
+My name is Jae (pronounced J) Ross who is a 41 year old disabled disability activist and genderqueer, Neuroqueer, Neurodivergent person.
+My pronouns are they them theirs.
+Please when referring to me use these pronouns if you don’t use my name Jae.
+I am a part time Augmentative and Assistive Communication (AAC) user as well and I am Autistic.† Being a part time AAC user does not mean I am treated less than, it does not mean I use it all the time, it just means I know when I need to talk and when I need to type to speak.
 This does not mean I do not talk like everyone else.
-I am starch and blunt person who will tell it like it is even if you may not like what I say.
-This blog has evolved over the years as I grow every year.
+I am starch and blunt person who will tell it like it is even if you may not like what I say.† This blog has evolved over the years as I grow every year.
 I got my Masters degree in disability studies at CUNY School of Professional Studies Disabilities Studies program.
 I support disability rights organizations which support the need for disability justice.

 We have to all communicate with each other.
 We need to represent a person for who the person is, not what the other person thinks the person is.
 And, we cannot support anyone who misrepresents a person and a disability even though we see it in the mass media misrepresenting a person or group.
 Everyone deserves respect without pity or shame or being a victim or being hurt, because we are all people and citizens in a society.
 I support and a member of society for disability studies (SDS).
 I am also creating a TASH NY chapter and support TASH.
 I want to take Disability studies into the media by creating film media projects to help change the perceptions many people have about disability.
 I have an idea for a documentary I want to make, from a class project I already did in Spring 2015.
 The project is on a website at Disquake, the link for the project is here.